 Over a longer period of time, the faster growth in UM graduate salaries magnifies these results significantly.
-In the year 2029, total job gains due to the University grow to more than 13,500, representing more than \$2.3 billion in after-tax income and more than \$400 million in additional state taxes.
+In the year 2029, total job gains due to the University grow to almost 15,500, representing more than \$2.3 billion in after tax income and more than \$400 million in additional state taxes.